How to Fix a Patchy Beard

 If you’re not keen on the beard growth sprays and beard growth creams, try these quick fixes to cover up a patchy beard.
 Your beard may never be like these men’s beards (after all, genetics does play a large part), but it will suffice on a busy morning!

-Final Thoughts on How to Fix a Patchy Beard
+Final Thoughts on How to Grow a Thick Beard

 Patchy beards can be extremely irritating.
 Not only does it look ridiculous, but it can take a toll on your ego.
 A few awkward clumps of hair do not make a beard.
 Leave us a comment in the box below to let us know how you cover up patches in your beard and which of these tips you want to try.